How we manage travel to minimise environmental impact

 Naturally, as an environmental organisation, we encourage our staff to consider greener alternatives to travel, both on the daily commute - and whilst on business.

-Our headquarters in Exeter is in a prime location due mainly to its excellent transport links by road, rail and air, making it easily accessible from other parts of the UK and overseas.
+Our head office in Exeter is in a prime location due mainly to its excellent transport links by road, rail and air, making it easily accessible from other parts of the UK and overseas.

 The Met Office supports Cyclescheme.
 Staff can choose a bike and accessories up to the value of £1,000.

 We also have a Met Office Bicycle Users Group (MOBUG) group which organises social trips at weekends and night rides during summer months; the group promotes the health benefits and social aspects of cycling.

 We also have pool bikes at our headquarters that staff can borrow.
 The bikes come in different sizes, for ladies and gents.
 We even have an electric bike and a fold up bike.
 Using the pool bikes often help staff decide the type of bike they would like if they are thinking of purchase their own.

 We work with the Hogg Robinson Group (HRG) to help with our business travel needs.
 By using a single service provider, we are able to reduce costs and increase efficiency.